Zadroga Act

 2019 Never Forget the Heroes: Permanent Authorization of the September 11th Victim Compensation Fund Act

-One year before the act’s second reauthorization was set to expire, President Trump signed the Zadroga Reauthorization Act into law.
-The third reauthorization made funds available until October 1, 2090.
+This third reauthorization made funds available until October 1, 2090.
 Participants generally have two years to register with the Fund from when their illness has been certified by the World trade Center health Program or the date of death.

-Why Congress Developed the Zadroga Act
+Why did Congress develop the Zadroga Act?

 The Zadroga Act’s original enactment came after members of Congress heard about and witnessed thousands of people becoming ill and some dying due to toxic chemical exposure at the World Trade Center, Pentagon, and airline crash sites.